Andrettin/Wyrmsun/readme.txt

 * Maps
 - Improved map generation algorithm so that players aren't generated too close to one another on random maps.
+- Fixed rare issue which could cause a player's starting location to be enclosed by rocks in random maps.

 * Miscellaneous
 - Fixed crash related to workers trying to return goods to a non-existent building.